doraeminemon/youtube-social-remix/README.md

 - Unit test can be run with command `npm run test`
 - End to end testing can be run with command `npm run test:e2e:dev`

+## What is missing
+- Deployment to `fly.io` with Docker
+- More intensive testing and E2E testing with Cypress